Jump to section

 The MSC program meets all the essential components of the GSSI benchmark, and a further 63 supplementary components relating to issues such as deep sea fishing and vulnerable marine ecosystems.

-The MSC is code compliant with ISEAL.
-Our system has been independently evaluated against ISEAL's Codes of Good Practice—a globally recognised-framework for effective, credible sustainability systems.
-We comply with their highly regarded codes for Standard setting, assurance and impact monitoring.
+The MSC is ISEAL Code Compliant.
+Our system has been independently evaluated against ISEAL’s Codes of Good Practice - a globally-recognised framework for effective, credible sustainability systems.

 For 70 years, the International Standards Organisation (ISO) has published standards for companies and certifiers globally.
 Over 1 million companies are certified to ISO standards including the standard for quality management (ISO 9001).